2023 – Why we can look to the future with optimism

 2022 is over.
 Much has been written about the underestimated economic recovery after Corona, the Russian war of aggression, Europe’s energy crisis, inflation.
 And on the surprising resilience of the West and its democratic systems.
 Even if the last word is far from spoken, Xi Jinping, Erdogan, Khomeini and above all Putin have ventured too far ahead and underestimated the West.

-To be more precise, in our networked global society, it is no longer about the West at all, but about what it has produced: Putin and Co. have not taken the potential and resilience of decentralised, self-organised complex systems based on freedom and autonomy of the individual seriously enough.
+To be more precise, in our networked global society, it is no longer about the West at all, but about what the West has produced: Putin and Co. have not taken the potential and resilience of decentralised, self-organised complex systems based on freedom and autonomy of the individual seriously enough.

-We remember the 40 km convoy of Russian military equipment moving towards Kiev.
-And of China’s highly praised zero-covid strategy, which not long ago stood for the superiority of the Chinese state-capitalist system.
-Putin’s huge hierarchical military machinery was at that point powerless against mission-driven, complex-decentrally organised Ukrainian units in a senseless war.
-And in China, no matter how perfect, authoritarian isolation and isolation have not been able to prevent social uprisings and have led to an immune deficiency of people, which has all the more caused huge waves of disease to break out. – The nature of complex social systems has struck back.
+We remember the 40 km convoy of Russian military equipment moving towards Kyiv.
+And China’s highly praised zero-covid strategy, which not long ago stood for the superiority of the Chinese state-capitalist system.
+Putin’s huge hierarchical military machinery was at that point powerless against mission-driven, decentrally organised Ukrainian units.
+And in China, even the most perfect, authoritarian decreed isolation has not been able to prevent social uprisings and has led to an immune deficiency of people, which has all the more caused huge waves of disease to break out. – The nature of complex social systems has struck back.

 Modern organisations and systems …

 … are one of the most important success factors for all forms of collaboration at the interfaces of our merging world.

 An organisation – be it a company, an NGO or a political institution – can fulfil its purpose1) exactly when

 - it has (to a certain extent) autonomous business units on site